the13nth/roki-vscode/vscode-extension/README.md

-# ROKI Project Manager - VSCode Extension
+# ROKI Project Manager - Universal VSCode Extension

-An intelligent VSCode extension that provides AI-powered project management capabilities with context injection, progress tracking, and seamless integration with the ROKI dashboard.
+An intelligent, universal VSCode extension that provides AI-powered project management capabilities with context injection, progress tracking, and seamless integration with the ROKI dashboard. **Compatible with all VSCode-based editors** including Visual Studio Code, Cursor, Code-Server, Theia, and any other editor built on the VSCode platform.

 ## Features